Rory Mcllroy Goes After Booze Sales At PGA Events — Cites Out Of Control Heckler Yelling His Wife’s Name

-Rory Mcllroy is tired of dealing with the abusive hecklers at PGA tournaments and he believes a lot of what he is seeing is alcohol fueled.
+Rory Mcllroy is tired of dealing with the abusive hecklers at PGA tournaments and he believes a lot of what he is seeing is alcohol-fueled.
 He has had a few complaints about this in the past, just last month he complained that playing in Tiger Woods’ group gave him headaches.
 Mcllroy claims it was the gallery causing those headaches while he was playing two rounds at the Genesis Open with Woods.

 Tiger Woods, who is the previous number one ranked golfer in the world, has a way of tuning out the excess noise of the hecklers and playing the game of golf without any heckling getting under his skin.
 While this works for Woods, this is apparently not the case for Mcllroy.